carbonext-tech/api-b2b-docs/docs/main-concepts/consult-vcu-price.md

 https://api-b2b.carbonext.com.br/v1/prices?vcu-amount=10&target-currency=BRL
 ```

-This endpoint will return the unit price of the VCU, it is very important to pass the `vcu-amount` in the query parameters, the `target-currency` is optional and it's default value is BRL.
+This endpoint will return the unit price of the VCU.
+It is very important to pass the `vcu-amount` in the query parameters.
+The `target-currency` parameter's default option is BRL(Brazilian Reais).

-We currently have `BRL` and `USD` currency options, in the future we will expand options.
+We currently have `BRL` and `USD`(US Dollars) currency options.
+We plan to expand our offerings to more currencies in the future.

 **Response Attributes**